spryker/spryker-docs/docs/scos/dev/technical-enhancement-integration-guides/integrating-symfony-6.md

 {% info_block warningBox "Old Symfony versions" %}

-Even though Spryker still supports older versions of Symfony, it doesn’t mean that you can install them in your project.
-This is mainly because other packages you use or Spryker uses have different requirements.
-Anyways, you should always try to keep your dependencies updated.
+Although Spryker still supports older versions of Symfony,you should avoid installing them in your project.
+This is because any other packages you or Spryker use have different requirements.
+Always try to keep your dependencies updated.

 {% endinfo_block %}